kane50613/small-frame/README.md

 # `small-frame`

-Lightweight, structured message frame for small binary messages.
+Zero-dependency structured message frame for small binary messages.

 > [!WARNING]
 > This project is still in development and the API is not stable.